julelang/manual/src/api/types/any.md

 The Jule's `any` type implemented in C++ from scratch.
 It is not uses `std::any` which is provided by STL.

 Using the `jule::Any` might be pretty expensive development approach.
-Becasue this type implementation have low-level implementation with low abstraction.
+Because this type implementation have low-level implementation with low abstraction.
 It is designed as compiler-oriented, not developer-oriented.

 You should pass type info structure manually for each type and they should be correct pointer.